24/7 Support Line - Call Now

 Overview

 Community Health Resources - East Hartford Clinic is a mental health treatment center for people seeking treatment near Hartford County.
-As part of their treatment modalities for recovery, Community Health Resources - East Hartford Clinic provides individual psychotherapy during treatment.
+As part of their treatment modalities for recovery, Community Health Resources - East Hartford Clinic provides individual psychotherapy, couples/family therapy, and cognitive behavioral therapy during treatment.
 Community Health Resources - East Hartford Clinic is located in East Hartford, Connecticut, accepting cash or self-payment for treatment.

 Community Health Resources - East Hartford Clinic at a Glance